Stecathw/SpaceTourism/README.md

 20 - Added swipe feature to crew page.
 NB as a choice and not to rewright everything, only swiping on menu and text is possible (a box with both content).
 Images aren't listening to window events.

 21 - Added react transition group package to add animations and transitions especially between views (https://css-tricks.com/animating-between-views-in-react/)
-Problem was to understand we have to display two routes at the same time and then apply styles for transition.

 ### Built with